YouTube

 KHIVA

-The plan was to spend a few hours in Khiva today and get the first leg of the night train to Bukhara this evening, staying a night there and also in Samarkand followed by Tashkent.
+I planned to spend a few hours in Khiva, take the night train to Bukhara, and stay a night there, in Samarkand, and in Tashkent.
 This still leaves me having plenty of time for my flight to Bangkok before going to Bhutan.

 I didn’t have much expectations of Khiva because I didn’t know what to expect but it was stunning and a place that remained relatively untouched.
 There were countless weddings and the guests were getting the bride to look towards my camera as opposed the her own photographers!!